“Like mother, like daughter- If you want to know what you will look like when you are older, look at your mum,” so the saying goes.

 In the skin, free radicals break up collagen and elastin to pick up their electron.
 In doing so, they damage these proteins which are responsible for the firmness and elasticity of the skin.
 As a result, wrinkles appear, and the skin becomes thinner.

-DNA damage leads to the slower replacement of cells as well as to the deterioration of the skin barrier.
+Skin ageing leads to the slower replacement of cells as well as to the deterioration of the skin barrier.

 With age, errors in cells reproduction increase.
 As a result, the total number of new cells reduces.
 External factors also play a role: UV, in particular, is known to accelerate the damage.
+Age related pigmentation are a good example of this mechanism, as the skin’s response to UV exposure becomes more erratic and produces larger, darker spots.

 Glycation is the process in which skin proteins combine with excess glucose in the body.
 The resulting skin proteins are damaged more easily by free radicals.
 They are also rigid, changing the appearance of the skin, making it thinner and prone to cracking.